Ara Metua – ancient Polynesian road

 Short history of ancient Rarotonga

-Although Rarotonga is known to Polynesians for thousands of years, first settlers here came from Marquesas and Society Islands around the 10th – 11th century AD.
+Although Rarotonga is known to Polynesians for thousands of years, the first settlers here came from Marquesas and Society Islands around the 10th – 11th century AD.

 According to local legends next settlers to Rarotonga arrived with two canoes around 1250 AD.
 One brought Takitumu people from Tahiti, led by Tangi’Nui.
 He was fleeing from his elder brother Tutapu.
 He and his team met the other canoe in the sea – those others were led by Karika from Samoa.
 They arrived in Rarotonga together and quickly conquered the island.

 Unfortunately with this conquest were erased almost all memories about the building of great road which was named also Ara Metua – road of ancestors.

 Centuries ago Ara Metua was a true wonder.
 For the most part, this 29 – 29.5 km long and 4.6 – 5 m wide road was paved with basalt or coral slabs.
-In villages road had curbs of larger stones at both sides, there were made also stone seats – possibly for talkative villagers enjoying small talk with passers-by.
+In villages roads had curbs of larger stones at both sides, there were made also stone seats – possibly for talkative villagers enjoying small talk with passers-by.
 Some of the last such seats were standing at Arai Te Tonga in the north-eastern part of island.

 Bananas and platans were planted along the road, houses were located 10 – 30 m away from it.